Prathibha-B/earthquake-visualizer/README.md

 An interactive web app that displays real-time earthquake data on a world map using Leaflet and React.
 Users can filter earthquakes by magnitude and toggle between light and dark themes.

 I chose the Earthquake Visualizer challenge because it aligned with my interest in data visualization and mapping.
 I built the app using React and Leaflet, integrating the USGS Earthquake API to display real-time seismic data.
 The app includes magnitude-based filtering, dark mode toggle, responsive design, and error handling for empty results and network issues.
-I deployed the app on GitHub Pages and documented the project with a README.
 This challenge helped me demonstrate my skills in UI/UX design, API integration, and frontend deployment.

 ## Features